-The tax professional has a vested interest (both as a taxpayer and as a tax preparer) in the protection of the filing system.
-Report your suspicions by calling 1-800-829-0433.
+As a tax professional, you have a vested interest (as both a taxpayer and as a tax preparer) in the protection of the tax filing system.
+Report your suspicions by sending an e-mail to the IRS Office of Refund Crimes at HQ-ORF@ci.irs.gov or calling 1-800-829-0433.

-You may also file Form 211, Application for Reward for Original Information, if you want to be considered for a reward for information leading to the detection of violations of Internal Revenue laws.
+You can also file Form 211, Application for Reward for Original Information, if you want to be considered for a reward for information leading to the detection of violations of the Internal Revenue Code.